sjkelleyjr/Deadlock/chapters/chapter_13.md

 He drove home in his Tesla Model S, listening to a podcast about leadership strategies.
 The host was talking about the importance of vision and execution.
 The leather seats were still warm from the sun.

-At his modern glass-and-steel house in the hills, he poured himself a glass of twenty-year-old scotch and checked his email.
+At his modern glass-and-steel house in the hills, he poured himself a glass of twenty-year-old scotch on his rooftop overlooking the city and checked his email.
 Three new messages about the Triple-A Framework implementation.